tayphill13/Ts-Pizzas/readme.md

 * _Install Git Bash_
 * _Using a Terminal on desktop, user will need to type git init_
 * _go to this repository and clone then Open in Desktop_
-* _Will likely need Git for Desktop which can be found here: https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop_
+* _Will likely need Git for Desktop which can be found here: <https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop>_
-* _Clone file to desktop from repo on github_
+* _Clone file to desktop from repo on github here <https://github.com/tayphill13/Ts-Pizzas.git>_
 * _run index.html with web browser_
 * _Other option is to go to Repository on git hub and download zip_
 * _Retrieve zip file in downloads on computer and double click to unpack_